2010: Odyssey Two: Plot

-A sequence of scenes follows the explorations of David Bowman, who has been transformed into a non-corporeal, energy-based life-form, much like the aliens controlling the monoliths.
-During his journey, the avatar of Bowman appears on Earth, making contact with significant individuals from his past: He visits his mother and brushes her hair (shortly before she dies), and he appears to his ex-girlfriend on her television screen.
+A sequence of scenes follows the explorations of David Bowman, who has been transformed into a non-corporeal, energy-based lifeform, much like the aliens controlling the monoliths.
+During his journey, the avatar of Bowman appears on Earth, making contact with significant individuals from his past: He visits his mother and brushes her hair shortly before she dies, and he appears to his ex-girlfriend on her television screen.
 The aliens are using Bowman as a probe to learn about humankind.
-He then returns to the Jupiter system to explore beneath the ice of Europa, where he finds aquatic life-forms, and under the clouds of Jupiter, where he discovers gaseous life-forms.
+He then returns to the Jupiter system to explore beneath the ice of Europa, where he finds aquatic lifeforms, and under the clouds of Jupiter, where he discovers gaseous life-forms.
 Both are primitive, but the aliens deem the Europan creatures to have evolutionary potential.

 An apparition of Bowman appears before Floyd, warning him that they must leave Jupiter within fifteen days.
 Floyd has difficulty convincing the rest of the crew at first, but then the monolith vanishes from orbit.

-The Leonov crew devises a plan to use the Discovery as a "booster rocket", enabling them to return to Earth ahead of schedule.
-HAL and the Discovery will be trapped in Jupiter's orbit, with insufficient fuel to escape.
+The Leonov crew devises a plan to use the Discovery (One) as a "booster rocket", enabling them to return to Earth ahead of schedule.
+HAL and the Discovery (One) will be trapped in Jupiter's orbit, with insufficient fuel to escape.
 The crew are worried that HAL will have the same neurosis on discovering that he will be abandoned yet again, so Chandra must convince HAL that the human crew is in danger.

 The Leonov crew flees Jupiter as a mysterious dark spot appears on Jupiter and begins to grow.
 HAL's telescope observations reveal that the "Great Black Spot" is, in fact, a vast population of monoliths, increasing at an exponential rate, which appear to be eating the planet.
 By acting as self-replicating machines, these monoliths increase Jupiter's density until the planet achieves nuclear fusion, becoming a small star.
 This obliterates the primitive life forms inhabiting the Jovian atmosphere, which the Monoliths' controllers had deemed highly unlikely to ever achieve intelligence, unlike the aquatic life of Europa.